pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

 {{< /tabsection >}}

 #### Wrapping up
-In this tutorial, we learned how to use the MemoryMessageQueue, which, as the name suggests, works by using shared memory.
+In this tutorial, we learned how to use the MemoryMessageQueue, which, as the name suggests, works by storing messages in memory.

 In order to understand the dynamics of this component, we first explored the IMessageQueueInterface and IMessageReceiver interfaces.
 Next, we created a message receiver, a memory message queue, and a listener for the queue.
 Then, we sent a message and saw that it was received by our queue.
-Finally, we summarized all the concepts in a single program.
+Finally, we combined all of these concepts together to create a simple program that works with a queue.